 “Maca root is a sacral chakra herb that is said to balance the hormones and increase libido and fertility,” “Maca’s increased energy will allow you to connect more deeply to your spiritual side.” – Yoganonymous

 - General exercise and wellness: The protein and other components in maca root are great fuel sources, the high levels of vitamins B can help improve your energy and mood, and the antioxidants may help to keep you from feeling sore (DOMS) after a tough workout by increasing the number of cells that help to repair your muscles.

 Best Ways for Athletes to Consume Maca Root

 - This Maca Superfood Smoothie includes a nut or alternative milk, protein, a frozen banana, and chia or flax seeds with one-half of a tablespoon of maca root.
-It’s quick, easy, and if you add in different ingredients, you can make this a suitable meal replacement drink that gives you sufficient calories, fats, proteins, fibers, and vitamins and minerals.
+It’s quick, easy, and if you add in different ingredients, you can make this a suitable meal replacement drink that gives you sufficient calories, fats, amino acids, proteins, fibers, and vitamins and minerals.
 It’s a great pre workout or post workout smoothie.

 - A raw-food Enzyme Pie has a pecan crust that includes powdered maca and combines a mango-lime filling with a kiwi topping.
 It’s free of any common allergens or irritants and gives you a power-packed meal that’s good for breakfast, a snack, or dessert.